-No cultural sites and structures listed on the State and National Register of Historic Places are located within the Alternative 3 (Option C) Corridor.
-Additional information can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. Figure Addendum A4 shows the Office of Archaeology and Historic Preservation search results can be found in Appendix A.
+No cultural sites and structures listed on the State and National Register of Historic Places are located within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor.
+Additional information can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. Figure Addendum-A4 and Figure Addendum-A7 show the Office of Archaeology and Historic Preservation search results within the Alternative 3 (Option C) Corridor and study buffer and within the Alternative I-25 Crossing Corridor, repsectively in Appendix A.